Tylique/petitions_ke/README.md

 Can be enforced in Kenyan courts

 💡 Example Allowed Uses
- generating petitions: as per public AAct civil Rights.
+ generating petitions: as per public Act civil Rights.

 Civil society organizations advocating for change